Article Tag Cloud

 Introduction

-PHP stands for PHP: Hypertext Preprocessor.
-The first P is actually recursive.
-It is created by Rasmus Lerdorf in 1995 and was expanded as Personal Home Page, but was renamed to this form in version 3.0 when released in June 1998.
-Now PHP is greatly popular.
+PHP, which stands for PHP: Hypertext Preprocessor.
+It was created by Rasmus Lerdorf in 1995 and originally expanded to Personal Home Page Tools.
+It was renamed to its current recursive form in version 3.0 when released in June 1998.
+Now , just the acronym PHP itself is widely known.

-You might have wondered seeing the number of opportunities for PHP in freelancing and other job sites.
+You might have wondered what is PHP and how it works after seeing the copious amount of opportunities for PHP in freelancing and other job sites.
 PHP is a server side scripting language used to design dynamic web pages, similar to ASP and JSP.
 Though HTML is used for the same purpose, much more can be done using PHP.
-You can collect data from users, can have database interactions etc. Even large websites can be created very easily with reduced time.
+You can collect data from users and have database interactions among many other things.
+Even large websites can be created very easily in a shorter amount of time.

 PHP Program